Progressive Christianity: Hope for the Future?

 Do I have more questions than answers?

-Do I own your own prejudices?
+Do I own my own prejudices?

 Can I say what I really think?